MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Pattern

-Depends on the state -- for example, New York:
+depends on the state -- for example, New York:
-- Nine digits formatted like ddd ddd ddd will match.
+- nine digits formatted like ddd ddd ddd will match.
-- Nine digits like ddddddddd will not match.
+- nine digits like ddddddddd will not match.

 ### Checksum